Sonar-Consulting/github-actions-robotframework-poc/Readme.md

 # Project title:
-Robot framework testing using GitHub actions
+Robot framework testing using GitHub actions.

 # Description :
 This project is a POC on testing robot UI and API tests using GitHub actions.